-Tips for taking the Gornergrat Cog Railway
+Tips for taking the Gornergrat Cog Railway in Switzerland

 We throw the term ‘iconic’ around pretty freely these days, but sometimes there really is no other word.

 As with the Opera House and Sydney, or the Eiffel Tower and Paris, the Matterhorn is recognised around the world as the emblem of Switzerland.
 A natural pyramid, its four dizzyingly steep faces converge in a sky-piercing apex.